CEYEb3r/login-project/README.md

 **[https://ceyeb3r.github.io/login-project/](https://ceyeb3r.github.io/login-project/)**

 > Note: Login, signup, and reset password functions will not work unless the backend server is running locally or deployed.
+> Colors may not display correctly in Brave.
+For the best results, open in Chrome or Firefox.

 ---